Divinity-dev/Restaurant-app/README.md

 ## 🛠 Built With <a name="built-with"></a>

-***For this project we used the Following tech-stack:
+***For this project we used the following tech stack:

 - HTML
 - CSS